lingjiankong/leetcode/README.md

 | 146 | LRU Cache | Star
 | 303 | Range Sum Query - Immutable | Basic
 | 304 | Range Sum Query 2D - Immutable | Normal

-**Note**: The list is not mutually exclusive.
-It stores the chronological information of when each question was done.

-**Notation**:
-- Star: Three star questions
-- Basic: Two star questions
-- Normal: One star questions.
-- Exotic: Exotic questions (not necessarily a bad question).
-Should be skipped during a fast go-over.
-- Hard: Hard to understand questions.
-Should be skipped during a fast go-over.
-Don't spend too much time on it.
-- Bad: Badly designed questions with lots of down voting.
-You shouldn't waste your time here unless you have plenty.

-**Credit**: The list above was modified based on information obtained on www.cspiration.com